 A Happily Married couple faces various problems, but none quite like the Sitcom In-Law.
 A member of one of the couple's family (often the wife's) has an obvious animosity towards their relative's spouse.
 They hate the person their daughter/sister/son/brother is married to and aren't shy about reaffirming it.
 While the object of this hate always tries to be nice to them (often at the insistence of their partner/spouse), the in-laws pull out all the stops to ridicule, abuse and undermine their target, and even try to set up their relative with somebody else, in spite of being married, and their spouse still living.
 Most of the time, they hate the poor guy for no reason other than not being a millionaire.
+Some times, the spouse is considered a step down from a previous relationship.
 Occasionally the hate stems from a past incident that the hero/heroine has long since made up for.
 Or it could just be some people are... just jerks.

 This is a trope that has lost a lot of power in the last centuries, as it became commonplace for couples to set up on their own.
 When coresidence with the husband's parents was the practice, the mother-in-law often played the tyrant as mistress of the household, when, indeed, she did not attempt to do away with the daughter-in-law.
 (Sometimes she resents her as a new mistress to the household.)
 Then there is the Obnoxious Wicked Stepmother-in-Law. . . who frequently persecutes the bride because she wanted her own daughter to marry her stepson.

 Such in laws can also be a Bitch in Sheep's Clothing or Devil in Plain Sight if their relative is oblivious to their jerkishness, or insists that they aren't so bad.
 Sometimes overlaps with Coattail-Riding Relative.
 See also Evil Matriarch, Love-Obstructing Parents.

 Contrast Best Friends In Law.